jiyagarg03/Weather-Widget-React/README.md

-# React Weather Widget
+# Weather Widget (React)

-A simple and responsive weather widget built using React.
+A minimal and responsive weather widget built using React, Vite, and Material UI.

-I previously created a similar weather widget without using React.
-This version is built with React to demonstrate a modular, component-based structure and enhanced state management.
+It fetches real-time weather data from the OpenWeatherMap API and displays it in a clean, styled UI.

+This is a React version of a previous weather widget I built without React — rebuilt for better modularity, performance, and maintainability.

+---

 ## Features

-- Search weather by city name
-- Fetches real-time data from OpenWeatherMap API
+- Fetches current weather data using the OpenWeatherMap API
-- Displays temperature, weather condition, and location
-- Simple and responsive UI
+- Clean and modern UI built with MUI (Material UI)
+- Fully responsive layout
+- Reusable and modular React components

+---

-## Built With
+## Tech Stack

 - React
+- Vite
+- Material UI
 - OpenWeatherMap API